Everest Base Camp Trek

 Day 11: Gorak Shep to Kalapaththar (5,545m/18,192ft) to Lobuche (4,940 m/16,207 ft): 16km, 5-6 hours

 Today is D-Day, the most important period of our trip.
 We start at the break of dawn to catch the dramatic views from Kalapaththar witnessing the first light of day shining on Mt.
 Everest.
-However, we need to get prepared for an early morning, dark and cold temperatures (-10 to -14 C) departure beforehand.
+However, we need to get prepared for an early morning, dark, and cold temperatures (-10 to -14 C) departure beforehand.
 Plus there is always the potential for chilly winds which are quite common.
-Familiar peaks such as Lingtren, Khumbutse, Changtse tower to the east even as Everest begins to expose itself emerging between the west shoulder crest and Nuptse.
-During the ascent to Kalapathar we can pause to catch our breath at several outstanding view points to click pictures.
-After several hours of ascent, we reach Kalapaththar.
-From here, we scuttle to climb the rocky outcrop near to the summit marked by cairns and prayer flags.
-As we reach the top, we sit on the ‘Kalapaththar’ [meaning black rocks] and our eyes take in the unbelievable Himalayan views, wandering from one mighty massif to another.
+Familiar peaks such as Lingtren, Khumbutse, and Changtse Tower to the east even as Everest begins to expose itself emerge between the west shoulder crest and Nuptse.
+During the ascent to Kalapathar, we can pause to catch our breath at several outstanding viewpoints to click pictures.
+After several hours of ascent, we reached Kala Patthar.
+From here, we scuttle to climb the rocky outcrop near the summit marked by cairns and prayer flags.
+As we reach the top, we sit on the ‘Kalapathar’ [meaning black rocks] and our eyes take in the unbelievable Himalayan views, wandering from one mighty massif to another.

 Day 12: Retrace our steps to Tengboche (3,870m/12,694ft)

 Descending from Lobuche, today we will follow our footsteps back to Lukla.
-The walk to Tengboche via Pheriche and Pangboche through an alpine meadows landscape offering spectacular views of Amadablam, Mt Lhotse and other well known Himalayan peaks in the Everest region.
-We continue to travel through peaceful lovely rhododendron forest, across Imja Khola and explore several monasteries on the way till we reach Tengboche for an overnight with all meals included.
+The walk to Tengboche via Pheriche and Pangboche through an alpine meadow landscape offers spectacular views of Amadablam, Mt Lhotse, and other well-known Himalayan peaks in the Everest region.
+We continue to travel through the peaceful lovely rhododendron forest, across Imja Khola and explore several monasteries on the way till we reach Tengboche for an overnight stay with all meals included.
 We sleep at an altitude of 3870m.

 Day 13: Tengboche to Namche Bazaar (3,440m/11,280 ft): 10km, 5-6 hours